Christian views on homosexuality: Organizations

 The French Evangelical Alliance, a member of the European Evangelical Alliance and the World Evangelical Alliance, adopted on 12 October 2002, through its National Council, a document entitled Foi, espérance et homosexualité ("Faith, Hope and Homosexuality"), in which homophobia, hatred and rejection of homosexuals are condemned, but which denies homosexual practices and full church membership of unrepentant homosexuals and those who approve of these practices.
 In 2015, the Conseil national des évangéliques de France (French National Council of Evangelicals) reaffirmed its position on the issue by opposing marriage of same-sex couples, while not rejecting homosexuals, but wanting to offer them more than a blessing; an accompaniment and a welcome.

 The French evangelical pastor Philippe Auzenet, a chaplain of the association Oser en parler, regularly intervenes on the subject in the media.
 It promotes dialogue and respect, as well as sensitization in order to better understand homosexuals.
 He also said in 2012 that Jesus would go to a gay bar, because he was going to all people with love.

-Liberal positions
+Inclusive position

 International

-There are some international evangelical associations that are gay-friendly, such as the Association of Welcoming and Affirming Baptists and Affirming Pentecostal Church International.
+There are international progressive Christian associations that allow blessings of same-sex marriage, such as the Association of Welcoming and Affirming Baptists and The Covenant Network (Pentecostal).

 U.S.

 A 2014 survey reported that 43% of white evangelical American Christians between the ages of 18 and 33 supported same-sex marriage.
-Some evangelical churches accept homosexuality and celebrate gay weddings.
-The change in beliefs in favor of gay marriage in evangelical churches has certain consequences for them.
+Some evangelical churches celebrate blessings of same-sex marriage.
+The change in beliefs in favor of blessings of same-sex marriage in evangelical churches has certain consequences for them.
 Various churches thus received an excommunication from their Christian denomination for not respecting the confession of faith.
 Other churches have faced significant departures of members from their congregations, seeing their financial resources diminish.
+Other churches have registered a record number of new members.